 Below are your search results.
 You can also try a Basic Search.

-The Daily Pennsylvanian, Inc. has a duty to serve the Penn community accurately and responsibly through our coverage.
-To do this, it is important that the DP be a diverse, inclusive organization.
-More importantly, as one of the largest communities on campus, we aspire to build an environment where people from all backgrounds can grow and thrive.
+The Daily Pennsylvanian, Inc. has a duty to report on the Penn community accurately and responsibly.
+To do this, the DP must have a staff and board that represent people from a variety of backgrounds.
+As one of the largest organizations on campus, we want to build an environment where everyone feels comfortable.

 The rise of the internet has transformed the media industry, upending the traditional print business model of journalism but also allowing outlets to reach larger audiences than previously imaginable.

 On April 18, The Daily Pennsylvanian published an investigative report detailing the alleged mistreatment that members of the Penn volleyball team experienced under coach Iain Braddak.

 Last week, undergraduate students at Georgetown University voted overwhelmingly in favor of creating a fund to benefit descendants of 272 enslaved men, women, and children who were sold in 1838 to save the university’s finances.

 The Penn Book Center recently announced that it would close its doors in May due to financial hardship.
 This stems from the rise in online book sales and competitors like Amazon.
 For nearly 60 years, the Penn Book Center has served as a literary hub on campus catering to professors, students, and the greater Philadelphia community.
 It also has started to bring in prominent speakers like Rebecca Traister, Imani Perry, Feminista Jones, and Helen Zia.
 The University must help save the Penn Book Center so that Penn does not lose a major resource for its academic and literary community.